codetuner/Arebis.MvcDashboards/packaging/MvcDashboardTasks/docs/README.md

 This route registration must be added _before_ the default route registration.

+## First run

+You can navigate to the dashboard and apply database migrations from there, or you can apply apply database migrations from the Package Manager Console with:

+    Update-Database -context ScheduledTasksDbContext

-Finally, start your ASP.NET MVC application and navigate to **/MvcDashboardTasks**.
-Run the database migrations if requested.
+Finally, start your ASP.NET MVC application and navigate to **/MvcDashboardTasks** to access the dashboard.
+If you haven't run database migrations yet, the dasboard will offer you to do so now.

 Press the **Get Started** button on the dashboard home page for further information.